 Other temperature control units tend to heat the whole building or house when operating.
-This is not ideal for considerations of power costs, environmental effects, etc. Window ac units, however, focus on particular rooms where there is an actual need for heating or cooling such as the specific occupied office or the bedroom without wasting energy on places like hallways, bathrooms, and unoccupied rooms.
+This is not ideal for considerations of power costs, environmental effects, etc. Window ac units, however, focus on particular rooms where there is an actual need for heating or cooling, such as the specific occupied office or the bedroom, without wasting energy on places like hallways, bathrooms, and unoccupied rooms.
 That’s not all, remember you can choose your specific ideal temperature for the best-customized comfort.
 Other advanced models can even allow you to control finer elements such as air humidity.

 With window ac units, you get to enjoy multiple functions such as heating, cooling, and, sometimes, even a fan feature.
 This means you only need to spend money on a single unit for all-year-round convenience.
-The unit is also versatile enough to operate in all sorts of environments in terms of both weather conditions, however extreme, as well as actual physical locations.
+The unit is also versatile enough to operate in all sorts of environments in terms of both weather conditions, however extreme, and actual physical locations.
 You can tot it around from apartment to apartment, house to house when you move, or even take it to your college dorm for extra comfort.
 It’s also fit for use in offices and even semi-enclosed places.